-- 21.2 The system will be subject to annual audit by the College Audit Body (or nominated deputy whose organisational level of responsibility is at least equal to that of the system manager, but who is not the system manager). - 21.3 The system manager will ensure that every complaint is acknowledged in writing within five working days, which will include advice to the complainant of the enquiry procedure to be undertaken.
-A formal report will be forwarded to the nominee of the system owner named at Appendix A, giving details of all complaints and the outcome of relevant enquiries. - 21.4 An informal foreshortened process whereby the System Manager informs the system owners of any complaint within 7 working days would be considered Best Practice.
+- 21.3.
+The system manager will ensure that every complaint is acknowledged in writing within five working days, which will include advice to the complainant of the enquiry procedure to be undertaken.
+A formal report will be forwarded to the nominee of the system owner named at Appendix A, giving details of all complaints and the outcome of relevant enquiries. - 21.4.
+An informal foreshortened process whereby the System Manager informs the system owners of any complaint within 7 working days would be considered Best Practice.

-22.0 Public Information
+22. Public Information

-- 22.1 Code Of Practice - 22.1.1 A copy of this Code of Practice shall be published on The College's individual web sites, and a copy will be made available to anyone on request.
-Additional copies will be lodged at the main college reception desk. - 22.1.2 A small informative leaflet summarising this Code of Practice and containing information on the complaints procedure and subject access requests available more widely, would be considered Best Practice. - 22.2 Signs - 22.2.1 Signs will be placed in the locality of the cameras and at main entrance points to the relevant areas.
-The signs will indicate: - 22.2.1.1 The presence of CCTV monitoring - 22.2.1.2 The 'ownership' of the system - 22.2.1.3 Contact telephone number of the 'data controller' of the system.
+Code Of Practice

+- 22.1.
+A copy of this Code of Practice shall be published on The College's individual web sites, and a copy will be made available to anyone on request.
+Additional copies will be lodged at the main college reception desk. - 22.2.
+A small informative leaflet summarising this Code of Practice and containing information on the complaints procedure and subject access requests available more widely, would be considered Best Practice.

+Signs

+- 22.3.
+Signs will be placed in the locality of the cameras and at main entrance points to the relevant areas.
+The signs will indicate: - 22.4.
+The presence of CCTV monitoring - 22.5.
+The 'ownership' of the system - 22.6.
+Contact telephone number of the 'data controller' of the system.

-23.0 Assessment Of The System And Code Of Practice
+23. Assessment Of The System And Code Of Practice